India beat Pakistan by 124 runs in their Champions Trophy, Group B, match on Sunday in Birmingham.

-These days, the fans themselves know that even if Pakistan played to its utmost potential, they’d find it hard to get past this cool-headed Indian team.
+These days, the fans themselves know that even if Pakistan played to its utmost potential, they’d find it hard to get past this cool-headed Indian team 9 times out of 10.
 The aura of Pakistan, as it were, is completely off.

 And India plays the modern game whereas Pakistan has fallen behind the times.
-Which is sad because cricket used to be one of the few things in which Pakistanis were world-class.
-Now they have only Coke Studio.
+Which is sad because cricket used to be one of the few things Pakistan used to be world-class.
 What should hurt them most, however, is that they have lost their fast bowlers.
 They have lost them for some time now and are not getting them back.
-The long, rowdy, intimidating run up to the crease, the impossible jump, the spitting-cobra-like wrist action before the reverse swinging yorker crashing on to the batsman’s stumps is unfortunately a thing of the past.
+The long, rowdy, intimidating run up to the crease, the impossible jump, the spitting-cobra-like wrist action before the reverse swinging yorker crashing on to the batsman’s stumps has become a thing of the past.
 Yesterday, Hasan Ali tried a yorker in the 43rd over.
-Yuvraj Singh cleared his front leg slightly, and with his characteristic backlift and timing, he just let the ball meet the bat swing ramrod straight.
+Yuvraj Singh, a batsman long past his prime, cleared his front leg slightly, and with his characteristic backlift and timing, he just let the ball meet the bat swing ramrod straight.
 The ball flew past the bowler, past the diving long off fielder, to boundary.
-The contrast between the past and the present could not have been starker.
+Yuvraj Singh held the pose for a moment.
+The contrast between past and present could not have been starker.
 Have the Pakistani fast bowlers, in keeping with the civilizational ethos of the subcontinent, stopped eating beef?

 UPDATE on June 19, 2017: